barometz/woord.baudvine.net/content/Tech/nofmt-join.md

 useful and not *entirely* trivial to write.
 It wasn't included in the [original `<format>` proposal](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p2093r1.html)
-- maybe the author wanted to limit the scope to simplify acceptance, or maybe they didn't want a conflict with the older [proposal for std::join](https://www.open-std.org/JTC1/SC22/WG21/docs/papers/2013/n3594.html).
+- maybe the author wanted to limit the scope to ease acceptance, or maybe they didn't want a conflict with an older [proposal for std::join](https://www.open-std.org/JTC1/SC22/WG21/docs/papers/2013/n3594.html).
 At any rate, I decided I wanted to port `fmt::join` to work with `<format>`.